 Over the past few years, the world has seen an uptick in natural disasters and social unrest, and the threat landscape is only becoming more complex.
-As the threat landscape evolves, the parameters of security defense are also expanding to include a new factor: remote work.
+As the threat landscape evolves, the parameters of security defense are also expanding to include a new factor: climate change.

-With the rate of wildfires increasing and the scope of their damage on the rise, many businesses wonder how they can ensure their workers are safe from harm.
+With the rate of wildfires increasing and the scope of their damage expanding, businesses must find new ways to protect their employees and assets from harm while prioritizing wildfire preparedness and prevention.

 The Risks of Wildfires

-It’s no surprise that wildfires pose a massive risk to individuals and their communities, but often when we speak of wildfires, we omit the risks businesses face.
+Wildfires pose a massive risk to individuals, communities, and businesses.
 Most organizations that experience a fast-moving wildfire turn to ashes, or at the very least, are left structurally unsound and incapable of operational continuity – the effects of which are felt by their communities on an economic and social level.
 But why do businesses struggle so much with wildfires in comparison to other natural disasters?

 Evaluating the Risks Wildfires Pose to Businesses

-Since the devastating 2018 wildfire season, more and more US companies have flagged wildfires as a potential risk factor in annual reports.
-In fact, multiple companies listed in the S&P 500 added wildfires as a growing concern to their 10-K filing.
-This should come as no surprise, as the costs of wildfires can be staggering – and are on the rise.
+With several devastating wildfire seasons on record in recent years, more and more US companies have flagged wildfires as a potential risk factor in annual reports.
+Multiple companies listed in the S&P 500 added wildfires as a growing concern to their 10-K filing as instances of wildfires soar.

-The growing costs and occurrences of wildfires have many businesses scrambling to find long-term solutions.
-Take, for example, Quanta Services, a Texas-based power infrastructure company that recently warned investors that their current insurance coverage may not sufficiently account for wildfire risk.
-With the threat of wildfires increasing and the bills climbing, numerous insurers are looking to shift the burden of responsibility of wildfires onto businesses.
-This shift could result in wildfire resilience and preparedness as a condition of coverage to prevent another $13 billion in costs to the insurance industry.
-While time will tell how insurers will respond, one of the best things businesses can do before the next wildfire season is create a wildfire emergency response plan.
+The growing costs and occurrences of wildfires have many businesses scrambling to find long-term solutions to this particular climate risk.
+For example, Quanta Services, a Texas-based power infrastructure company, recently warned investors their current insurance coverage may not sufficiently account for wildfire risk.
+Numerous insurers are looking to shift the burden of responsibility for wildfires onto businesses.
+This shift in responsibility could result in wildfire resilience and preparedness as a condition of coverage to prevent another $13 billion in costs to the insurance industry.
+While time will tell how insurers will respond to the expected surge of wildfires, one of the best things businesses can do before the next wildfire season is create a wildfire emergency response plan.

 How to Create a Comprehensive Wildfire Emergency Response Plan

 There are several things to consider when looking to create a comprehensive wildfire emergency response plan.
-However, before businesses can begin a wildfire preparedness and wildfire resilience plan, they should first include wildfires as part of their business continuity plans.
+However, before businesses can begin, they should first include wildfires as part of their business continuity efforts.

 Include Wildfires as Part of a Business Continuity Plan

-As we all know, many business processes are time-sensitive, and any interruption can pose a massive threat to business continuity.
+As we all know, many business processes are time-sensitive: any interruption can pose a massive threat.
 Business continuity plans help minimize the impact of any business disruption by taking into account risk factors.
 Due to the global risk of wildfires and their ability to create long-term havoc and devastation, businesses should include the risk of wildfires in their business continuity planning.
-We suggest a Mobile Business Continuity Plan for robust business continuity planning.
+We suggest a Mobile Business Continuity Plan.

 Complete a Wildfire Risk Audit